greenelab/cimr-d/README.rst

     1. make a GitHub account
     2. fork this repository
     3. clone the forked repository
-    4. copy the yaml file(s) in the submitted directory
+    4. copy your yaml file(s) into the "submitted" directory
-    5. add, commit and push to upload a yaml file
+    5. use git commands to add, commit and push your changes to the forked repository

 .. _cimr-d contributions: https://github.com/greenelab/cimr-d/blob/master/doc/contributing.md